Emil Seidel

-Biography

 Early years

 Seidel was born December 13, 1864, in the town of Ashland in Schuylkill County, Pennsylvania, the son of ethnic German emigrants from Pomerania.
 His family moved to Wisconsin in 1867, living first in Prairie du Chien before moving to the state capital of Madison.
 Seidel's father, Otto Seidel, was a carpenter, and his mother, Henrietta Knoll Seidel, was a homemaker.

 Seidel attended public school up to the age of 13, when he dropped out to become a woodcarver.
 He continued to study after leaving school, reading extensively.
 At the age of 19 he started a trade union of local woodworkers, becoming the organization's first secretary.

 At the age of 22, Seidel went abroad to refine his skills as a woodcarver.
 He lived for six years in Berlin, working at his trade during the day and attending school at night.
 It was in this period that Seidel first became an active socialist.

 In 1895, Seidel married Lucy Geissel.
 They had one son, Lucius, who died in infancy, and one daughter, Viola.
 The pair would ultimately divorce in 1924.

-Political career
+Early political involvement

+When Seidel returned to the United States in 1892 he joined the Socialist Labor Party of America.
+Seidel was a charter member of the first SLP branch in Milwaukee.
+He also became an active member of the Pattern Makers Union.
+Emil Seidel was also a member of Milwaukee’s Turner movement and took part in activities at Turner Hall.